nmdarksky/nmdarksky.github.io/nominations.md

 website, coordinating the events for the August 21, 2017 total solar eclipse at the BLM Challis Field Office, ID, and serving as the NPS point of contact for the Colorado Plateau Dark Sky Cooperative.

+**Rachael Bechtel**

+Currently a graduate student at UNM, Rachael is an astrophotographer who wants to get more involved in the NM chapter of DarkSky.